Jacoby Brissett: New England Patriots (second stint)

-On March 15, 2024, Brissett signed a one-year deal to return to the New England Patriots.
+On March 15, 2024, Brissett signed a one-year, $8 million deal to return to the New England Patriots.
 On August 29, head coach Jerod Mayo named Brissett the starting quarterback over rookie Drake Maye to begin the season.
 Brissett led the Patriots to an upset victory against the Bengals in the opening game of the season, winning 16–10.
 However on October 8, after losing four straight games and continued struggles, Brissett was benched in favor of Maye.
 In Week 8 against the Jets, Brissett made an appearance in relief of Maye, who exited the game in the second quarter due to a head injury.
 Brissett finished the game completing 15 of 24 passes for 132 yards, including leading a 70-yard game winning drive in the 25–22 win.
 Brissett would remain inactive for all but two of the Patriots' remaining games.

 Arizona Cardinals

 On March 14, 2025, Brissett signed a two-year, $12.5 million contract with the Arizona Cardinals.
 After an injury to Kyler Murray, Brissett was named the starter for the Week 6 matchup against the Indianapolis Colts.
-In his first start for the Cardinals, Brissett threw for 319 yards, 2 touchdowns, and one interception in the 27–31 loss.
-The following week against the Green Bay Packers, Murray was again ruled out, and Brissett threw for 279 yards and 2 touchdowns, but the Cardinals would fall 23–27.
+In his first start for the Cardinals, Brissett threw for 319 yards, 2 touchdowns, and one interception in the 31–27 loss.
+The following week against the Green Bay Packers, Murray was again ruled out, and Brissett threw for 279 yards and 2 touchdowns, but the Cardinals would fall 27–23.
 In Week 9 against the Dallas Cowboys, Brissett picked up his first win as a starter for the Cardinals, where he threw for 261 yards and two touchdowns while also rushing for one touchdown in the 27–17 win.
 On November 5, it was announced that Brissett would remain the starter for the rest of the month as Murray was moved to injured reserve.
-On November 16, in a 41-22 loss against the San Francisco 49ers, Brissett completed 47 of 57 passes for 452 yards with two touchdowns and two interceptions, setting a NFL record for most pass completions in a regular season game.
+On November 16, in a 41–22 loss against the San Francisco 49ers, Brissett completed 47 of 57 passes for 452 yards with two touchdowns and two interceptions, setting an NFL record for most pass completions in a regular season game.
 The previous record of 45 completions was held by Drew Bledsoe (1994) and Jared Goff (2019).
 It is also the highest completion percentage on yards-per-attempt.
 The 452 yards marks the seventh most in a game in Cardinals history.
+In the 2025 season, Brissett finished with 3,366 passing yards, 23 touchdowns, and eight interceptions to go with a rushing touchdown.

+On July 26, 2026, Brissett agreed to a reworked deal that increased his 2026 compensation to a maximum value of $21 million with $15.5 million guaranteed.
+Brissett will be a free agent in 2027, as the 2026 season is the second season of his current two-year deal.